AlijeeWrites/10000-suno-ai-prompts/README.md

 ### 8. What BPM should I use for pop music?

 118 BPM is the "sweet spot" for pop and pop-soul.
 Lo-fi works well at 85-95 BPM.
 EDM and techno thrive at 140+.

-### 9. How do I fix a Suno track that's "close but not right"?

-Change ONE variable at a time.
-Ask: Was the genre wrong?
-Was the mood off?
-Did the vocals feel out of place?
-Then revise only that element.

-### 10. Where can I find more Suno prompts?

-This guide covers the essentials.
-For **10,000+ professionally organized prompts** across 200+ genres, check out the complete library: [https://sevensky.gumroad.com/](https://sevensky.gumroad.com/)

----

 ## Conclusion